-The possession and use of medically-prescribed and over-the-counter medications during work hours is permissible, provided they do not prevent the employee from safely performing their duties or create a safety threat to the employee or others.
+The possession and use of the employee's medically prescribed and/or over-the-counter medications during work hours is permissible, provided they do not prevent the employee from safely performing their duties or create a safety threat to the employee or others.

 If any of the following conditions are met, the employee may be sent to a local drug testing company via taxi or similar means of transportation.
 The Human Resources Director, or their designee, has sole discretion and authority regarding the transportation and testing of any employee.
-Reasons for testing include, but are not limited to: